wideflat/fintech-hackathon-dk/project_overview.md

-# AI-Powered Loan Estimate Comparison Application: Technical Specifications
+# AI-Powered Loan Application Assistant: Technical Specifications

 ## 1. Project Overview

-This document outlines the technical specifications for an AI-powered web application designed to help users compare loan estimates from different lenders.
-The application will feature a side-by-side comparison view, an integrated chat for communication with a loan officer, and AI-driven recommendations to help users make informed decisions.
+This document outlines the technical specifications for a multi-faceted, AI-powered web application designed to assist users throughout the loan application process.
+The application has two primary use cases:

+- **Loan Estimate Comparison**: A tool for a detailed, side-by-side comparison of loan estimates from different lenders, with AI-driven recommendations.
+- **Live Negotiation Assistant**: A real-time AI assistant that provides negotiation tactics during live phone conversations with loan officers by transcribing and analyzing the discussion.

 ## 2. Technology Stack